snttsz/bot-youtubeToMp3/README.md

 `pip install -r requirements.txt`

-Now, if everything runs successfuly, you can run the bot by tipping:
+Now, if everything works successfuly, you can run the bot by tipping:

 `python3 main.py`